 If a child receives a specialized family foster care rate, a foster care worker can submit an application to the Social Services Adminstration Unit (SSAU) for consideration for a specialized adoption assistance per diem based on the child’s exceptional special needs.
 Specialized adoption assistance rates are dependent on the child’s current level of functioning.

 Adoption assistance payments can be up to 100 percent of the DHS/DFCS family foster care per diem that the child was receiving immediately before the adoptive placement.
-(DHS/DFCS specialized family foster care rates may be lower than a private therapeutic foster care agency’s rates.
-For negotiating specialized adoption assistance, the rate can only be negotiated up to the DHS/DFCS family foster care rates.)
+(DHS/DFCS specialized family foster care rates may be lower than a private therapeutic foster care agency’s rates.)